-Every yogi should master the three-part breath (Dirgha Pranayama) before taking up advanced breathing practices.
-It's an excellent technique to calm down and link the breath to the mind.
+Every yoga practitioner should master the three-part breath (Dirgha Pranayama) before taking up pranayama.
+It's an excellent breathing technique to calm down and learn how to link the breath to the mind.

 "If I had to limit my advice on healthier living to just one tip, it would be simply to learn how to breathe correctly." - Dr. Andrew Weil

-That's where the three-part breath or Dirgha Pranayama can help.
-Even the simplest form of it can improve your health and wellbeing.
-Luckily, it is a straightforward practice that can be done by anyone, regardless of the experience with yoga.
+That's where the three-part yoga breathing called Dirgha Pranayama steps in.
+Even the simplest form of it can improve health and wellbeing.
+Luckily, it is an easy pranayama technique that can be done by anyone, regardless of the experience with yoga.

-Dirgha Pranayama is a yoga breathing technique that involves slow and deep breathing while filling up the abdomen, chest, and clavicular region.
-It is a form of integrative training to prolong breathing, use full lung capacity, and build a body-breath-mind connection.
-Regular practice of Dirgha pranayama reduces stress, corrects poor breathing habits, and increases inner focus.
+Dirgha Pranayama, also called the three-part breath, is a yoga breathing technique that involves slow and deep breathing while filling up the abdomen, chest, and clavicular region.
+This 'three-part' technique is a form of integrative training to a) prolong breathing, b) use your full lung capacity, and c) build a body-breath-mind connection.

 The three parts refer to the abdomen, rib cage, and upper lobar (chest).
-Practicing it acquaints you with the three chambers of the lungs and the mechanics of breathing.
+The pranayam acquaints you with the three chambers of the lungs and the mechanics of breathing.
 A good deep breath involves the following -

 Diaphragmatic breathing (the abdomen)